nextgis/docs_ngweb/source/layers.rst

 * :term:`GML`

 .. note::
-   In case of ESRI Shapefile all components (dbf, shp, shx, prj and other files) should be compressed to a zip-archive.
+   In case of ESRI Shapefile, all components (dbf, shp, shx, prj and other files) should be compressed to a zip-archive.
 Shapefile should have UTF-8 or Windows-1251 encoding.

 .. warning::
 	Avoid using Unicode symbols in data field names.
-While such data can be uploaded, you may experience problems working with it via WFS, in NextGIS Mobile or visualization (especially if styles are using such fields).
+While such data can be uploaded to the Web GIS and displayed on Web Maps, you can experience problems working with it in NextGIS Mobile or visualization (especially if labels are using such fields).
 Use plain Latin for field names and set up field aliases to show Unicode names.

 If input data layer contains fields named id (ID) or geom (GEOM), they will be renamed on import.
 If id has meaningful identifiers, they will automatically be turned into internal FIDs.